dqshahab/html-training-session/README.md

 # html-training-session
-Learning HTML, all HTML files of this training will be uploaded here.
+Learning HTML, all HTML files of this training will be uploaded here

 # Table of Contents